atharv2001j/Agenetic-AI-Practical/README.md

 1. **Financial_AI-Agent** - An AI agent for financial decision-making that leverages Phidata and Groq for query analysis and model interaction.
 2. **Multiagent_AI_RAG_using_vectordb** - A PDF analyzer that allows users to chat with documents by providing the document URL, utilizing Groq, Docker, and Phidata.
+3. **Video Summarizer** - contain script for the summarizing the video with proper content and explanation by adding the special comments and bullet points

 ## Table of Contents